-The highlight of this episode occurs when the Doctor provokes Jamie into having a blazing row with him.
-It’s an electrifying scene and Sue’s extended silence suggests that she must be gripped the drama too.
+The Doctor provokes Jamie into having a blazing row with him.
+It’s an electrifying scene, and Sue’s extended silence means she must be gripped by the drama too.

 It’s no good.
 She’s out for the count.

-Sue: No, I’m not.
-I was just resting my eyes.
+Sue: No, I didn’t.
+I’m just resting my eyes.

-Me: So you saw the bit when Jamie argued with the Doctor?
+Me: So you saw Jamie’s argument with the Doctor?

 Sue: Erm, yes.
 Um, it was, er, very good.

-Me: What about the bit when Jamie punched the Doctor in the face?
+Me: What about the bit when Jamie punched the Doctor in the face and broke his teeth?

 Sue: Okay, okay, I fell asleep.
 IT’S BORING!

-I refuse to rewind the scene, opting to sulk instead.
-Sue doesn’t say a word until the credits have finished rolling.
+I refuse to rewind, opting to sulk instead.
+Sue doesn’t say a word until the credits are over.

 Sue: Did Jamie really punch the Doctor in the face?

-Sue: This is getting very difficult to watch.
-It’s far too quiet.
-There’s too much sneaking around endless corridors.
+Sue: This is very difficult to watch.
+It’s too quiet.
 I can’t get into this.

-Sue: How do you extract the human factor anyway?
+Sue: How do you extract the human factor from somebody?
 Is it a gas?
 A liquid?
-How does any of this work?
+How does it work, exactly?

-Me: You’ll just have to go with it.
+Me: You just have to go with it.

-Sue: I can’t do that.
+Sue: I can’t.
 I need to know how it works or I won’t be able to concentrate.

-Sue: Is ‘shitting yourself’ one of the emotions they are trying to extract?
+Sue: So is ‘shitting yourself’ one of the emotions they’re trying to extract?

-When Jamie and Kembel eventually join forces, Jamie can’t stop going on about how beautiful Victoria is, even though they haven’t actually met yet.
+Jamie can’t stop going on about how beautiful Victoria is, even though he hasn’t met her yet.

-Sue: Yes, she is very beautiful, Jamie, but she has a voice like fingernails scraping down a blackboard.
-You are going to be very disappointed when you finally rescue her, love.
+Sue: Yes, she’s beautiful, Jamie, but her voice sounds like fingernails scraping down a blackboard.
+You’re going to be very disappointed when you rescue her, love.

 As CGI versions of Jamie and Kemel climb a CGI rope towards a CGI balcony, Sue sinks deeper into her chair.

 Sue: I’m really struggling with this story, Neil.
-Be honest with me now, are you really enjoying this rubbish?
-Does everyone struggle with this story or is it just me?
-And it started so well.
+Be honest with me, are you actually enjoying this rubbish?
+Does everyone struggle with it, or is it just me?

-Me: Something tells me this isn’t the first time Maxtible has hypnotised Mollie.
+Me: I bet this isn’t the first time Maxtible has hypnotised Mollie.

-Sue: Is Mollie the next companion?
-She seems very nice.
+Sue: Is Mollie the new companion?
+She seems nice.

-And then Sue’s patience with this particular recon runs out.
+And then Sue’s patience with this particular recon finally runs out.

-Sue: I’m starting to believe that the story was badly directed.
+Sue: I’m starting to think this story was badly directed.
 It’s as if the director is shooting everything from the waist down.

-Me: They are using stand-ins again.
-It wouldn’t have looked like that.
+Me: They’re using stand-ins again.
+It wouldn’t have looked like this originally.

-Sue: So why do it?
+Sue: So why do it then?
 It’s distracting.
-I need the narration too.
-I think I’ve turned into a recon purist.
-God help me.
+I need the narration, too.
+I think I’ve turned into a recon purist, God help me.

-When Jamie challenges the Doctor’s motives again, Sue manages to stay awake this time.
+When Jamie challenges the Doctor’s authority again, Sue manages to stay awake this time.

-Sue: Jamie is the first companion who has given the Doctor a hard time since Barbara, I think.
+Sue: Jamie is the first companion who’s given the Doctor a hard time since Barbara, I think.
 I like it.
-It gives an edge to the story.
-A bit of tension between the heroes is always very interesting to watch.

-When a human factor Dalek suddenly takes the Doctor from behind, Sue can’t help herself.
+When a Dalek with the human factor suddenly takes the Doctor from behind, Sue just can’t help herself:

-Sue: Is the Dalek being influenced by Jamie’s sexy thoughts, here?
+Sue: Is that Dalek being influenced by Jamie’s sexy thoughts?
 That has to be the weirdest cliffhanger yet.

-Sue: So these Daleks are children?
+Sue: So are these Daleks children, then?
 We’ve never seen Dalek children before.
 How does that work?

 Me: They’ve been injected with the human factor.
 It makes them childlike.